Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/data-binding.md

 ## Why is Data Binding Disabled by Default?

-Data binding to the [SyntaxEditor](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor).[Text](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor.Text) property is disabled by default for several reasons.
+Data binding to the [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.Text) property is disabled by default for several reasons.

-First, supporting the [Text](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor.Text) dependency property means that two full copies of the document text are stored in memory instead of one, which can increase memory a lot for large documents.
+First, supporting the [Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.Text) dependency property means that two full copies of the document text are stored in memory instead of one, which can increase memory a lot for large documents.

-Second, the full text must be set to the [Text](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor.Text) property after each text change, meaning performance could suffer depending on the size of the document.
+Second, the full text must be set to the [Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.Text) property after each text change, meaning performance could suffer depending on the size of the document.

 Therefore, databinding is disabled by default.

 ## Configuring Data Binding on Text

-To enable data binding on the [Text](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor.Text) property, simply set the [IsTextDataBindingEnabled](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor.IsTextDataBindingEnabled) property to `true`.
+To enable data binding on the [Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.Text) property, simply set the [IsTextDataBindingEnabled](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.IsTextDataBindingEnabled) property to `true`.

-When that property is `true`, the [Text](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor.Text) property is updated when changes are made to the document, and thus binding to other objects can be achieved.
+When that property is `true`, the [Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.Text) property is updated when changes are made to the document, and thus binding to other objects can be achieved.

+@if (winrt wpf) {

 This code demonstrates how to bind the SyntaxEditor's text to another TextBox: